-You will have a total of 30 credits plus 2 prerequisites of English 223 and English 298.
+Click here to download the checklist for English Majors completing the Capstone Program in Creative Writing.
 Although students will receive University credit for additional writing courses (such as repeated enrollment in 323, 324, 423, or 424), only one such course will count for English credit.
-Additional writing course credits will not count toward the sub-concentration.
+Additional writing course credits will not count toward the Capstone.

 Creative Writing Honors

-Students who have maintained a 3.5 English GPA may apply for honors in creative writing after they have been accepted into the sub-concentration.
+Students who have maintained a 3.5 English GPA may apply for honors in creative writing after they have been accepted into the Capstone Program.